file-format/Docs/en/web/crt.md

 ## What is a CRT file?

-A file with .crt extension is a security certificate file that is used by secure websites to establish secure connections from web server to a browser.
+A file with .crt extension is a security certificate file that is used by secure websites for establishing secure connections from web server to a browser.
 Secure websites make it possible to secure data transfers, logins, payment card transactions, and provide protected browsing to the site.
 If you open a secure website, you see a "lock" icon in the address bar.
 If you click on it, you can view the details of the installed certificate.
 International companies such as Verisign and Thawte distribute these SSL certificates.

 ## CRT File Format